 Four operational modes

-The Vibration Meter offers multiple operational modes to address a diverse range of vibration monitoring applications.
+Multiple operational modes to address a diverse range of vibration monitoring applications.
 Each mode is designed to extract key parameters for specific scenarios, enabling accurate assessment of structural behavior, ground response, and human comfort.

 Alert mode